Defining B2B Marketing Channels & Strategies—How To Sell...

 B2B ecommerce has exploded over the past few years.
 2021 research from McKinsey shows that ecommerce is responsible for over 18% of all revenue for the average B2B company, and that B2B sellers are now more likely to offer ecommerce than in-person sales channels.
 And while this growth presents online wholesalers with stunning opportunity, it also presents them with stiff competition.
 All this means that you can’t afford to wait for buyers to come to you—instead, you’ll need to make the first move with your audience.

 In one survey of B2B buyers, 46% of respondents said they receive a better user experience when web content is personalized.
-By adding more personalized features to your wholesale ecommerce website, you can provide unique value to your buyers that they wouldn’t find shopping with a traditional paper catalog.
+By adding more personalized features to your wholesale ecommerce website, you can provide unique value to your B2B buyers that they wouldn’t find shopping with a traditional paper catalog.

 Although the digitalization of B2B has changed the role of sales reps, your sales team is still an integral component of your wholesale ecommerce strategy.
 Your sales reps have a unique understanding of the problems your buyers are facing and the solutions they’re looking for, and can play a valuable role in determining how your business can best provide those solutions.
+Wholesale B2B ecommerce systems leverage the speed and visibility of digital data to empower a sales team with up-to-the-minute information needed for successful selling.

 Offering your buyers flexible options for payment is just as crucial in wholesale as it is in consumer spheres.
 While some B2B payment systems still rely on manual processing, digital B2B payments are becoming more and more common, and if you don’t accept a buyer’s preferred payment method you may risk losing them to a competitor who does.